Relative Bias Under Imperfect Identification in Observational Causal Inference: Comparing the sensitivity of identification approaches

 \setstretch{1.0}

 \setstretch{\papersp}

+For both outcomes, selection-on-observables has the largest robustness value across the identification strategies; for the individual protest outcome, \(\TRV_\soo=0.331\).
+In other words, if the unobserved confounder explains less than \(33\%\) of the variation in both treatment and outcome, then the bias would not exceed \(b=-0.296\).
+In comparison, the total robustness values for IV and proximal inference are much smaller.
+For IV, \(\TRV_\iv=0.0173\) means that a violation of the exclusion restriction and exogeneity as small as \(0.0173\) on the \(R^2\) scale is sufficient to create bias as large as \(b=-0.805\).
+For proximal, \(\TRV_\prox=0.011\) also leaves little room for even small violations of the proximal assumptions.
+This does not necessarily mean that there is a greater amount of bias in \(\tau_\iv\) and \(\tau_\prox\).
+However, it \emph{does} mean that \emph{any} realistic deviation from the proximal assumptions could result in a substantial amount of bias, and researchers should be cautious when drawing causal conclusions from \(\tau_\iv\) and \(\tau_\prox\).

-To help reason about whether it is plausible that the magnitude of violations captured by the TRVs could occur, we perform the benchmarking discussed above, estimate the total assumption violation that would occur for an omitted \(U\) that is as strong as an observed covariate \(X^{(j)}\).
-Table~\ref{tbl-bench} shows that across the different covariates, the total assumption violations for IV and proximal are consistently larger than the benchmarked total assumption violations for selection-on-observables.
-More specifically, SOO's TRV is around 5 times larger than the largest benchmarked total assumption violation, whereas the TRVs for IV and proximal are are around ten to a thousand times \emph{smaller} than the benchmarked total assumption violations.
+To help reason about whether it is plausible that the magnitude of violations captured by the RVs could occur, we perform the benchmarking discussed above, estimate the maximum assumption violation that would occur for an omitted \(U\) that is as strong as an observed covariate \(X^{(j)}\).
+Table~\ref{tbl-bench} shows that across the different covariates, the maximum assumption violations for IV and proximal are consistently larger than the benchmarked maximum assumption violations for selection-on-observables.
+More specifically, SOO's RV is around 7 times larger than the largest benchmarked maximum assumption violation, whereas the RVs for IV and proximal are are around 5--9 times \emph{smaller} than the benchmarked maximum assumption violations.
 Appendix~\ref{sec-app-sens} contains benchmarked values for each identifying assumption, and a parallel analysis of the group protest outcome, where we observe similar patterns.
-Notably, even though all three estimators have nearly identical point estimates, both IV and proximal have very small TRVs and so may be susceptible to bias in the presence of even small violations of their underlying assumptions.
+Notably, even though all three estimators have nearly identical point estimates, both IV and proximal have very small RVs and so may be susceptible to bias in the presence of even small violations of their underlying assumptions.

 \setstretch{1.0}